abingham/storer/README.md

 - A micro-service for [cyber-dojo](http://cyber-dojo.org)
 - Stores the visible files, output, and traffic-light status of every avatar test event.
+- Stores data inside a docker-volume in a docker data-container.

 API:
   * All methods receive their named arguments in a json hash.